-Attached are the guidelines for education provides relating to the accreditation of Entry-Level Occupational Therapy Programs OTC Accreditation Guidelines March 2015
+The guidelines for education provides relating to the accreditation of Entry-Level Occupational Therapy Programs in 2019 are: OTC Accreditation Guidelines revised July 2018

 Accreditation of Occupational Therapy Education Programs

-Programs of study leading to a qualification in occupational therapy must be accredited by the OTC prior to approval of the qualification by the Occupational Therapy Board of Australia (OTBA) as meeting the qualification standard for general registration.
+Programs of study leading to a qualification in occupational therapy must be accredited by the OTC prior to approval of the qualification by the Occupational Therapy Board of Australia (OTBA) for students and graduate of the program to be qualified for registration with the OTBA.

 The sequence for accreditation of occupational therapy programs

-Programs are reviewed for accreditation every five years.
-Following an accreditation review, a program is required to provide progress reports as outlined in the accreditation report, and to report any major changes that occur subsequent to an accreditation review.
+Programs are accredited every five years.
+Following an accreditation assessment, a program is required to provide progress reports as outlined in the accreditation report, submit annual reports and report any major changes that occur subsequent to an accreditation assessment.

 Assessment process for new programs